Compostable Lipstick Exists & It’s Better Than It Sounds

 Beauty products can generate a ton of waste with all the plastic packaging they're encapsulated in.
 Furthermore, there are plenty of beauty brands that still continue unethical practices, whether it's testing on animals or exploiting child labor.
-Coupled with the use of potentially harmful ingredients in formulas, navigating the clean and sustainable beauty space — particularly when it comes to makeup and cosmetics — can be thorny.
-So, it's a relief to know that a beauty brand like Ethique operates entirely on a regenerative, human-first ethos.
+Coupled with figuring out what potentially harmful ingredients to avoid, navigating the clean and sustainable beauty space — particularly when it comes to makeup and cosmetics — can be thorny.
+So it's a relief to know that a beauty brand like Ethique operates entirely on a regenerative, human-first ethos.
 (After all, you don't just name your company a portmanteau using the word "ethic" without standing firmly behind it.)

 Advertisement

 Earlier this spring, Ethique — best known for its innovative lineup of home-compostable shampoo and conditioner bars — released a line of lipsticks in seven highly pigmented shades.
 They're so safe for the environment that the tubes can be buried directly in the soil, thrown into a compost bin, or tossed in with your weekly paper recyclables.
 The delightfully nourishing formulas are also concocted entirely from plant-based ingredients like moringa oil, castor oil, and carnauba wax.
-What begets is a comfortably moisturizing lip finish that sits somewhere in between matte and glossy.
+The result is a comfortably moisturizing lip finish that sits somewhere in between matte and glossy.
 It can be used as casually as a daily lip tint or loaded on for a glamorous nighttime look.

 When it comes to lip color, I'm most partial to blue-tinged berry and reddish hues, so I was surprised at how effortless the shades of Tulip, Dahlia, and Poppy contrasted against my warm-ish skin tone.
 The tube itself is constructed entirely from cardboard — hence, the compostable factor — and the way it works is similar to that of a Push Pop (yes, I'm talking about the hard candy).
 What you do is gently but firmly use your index finger to push up the lipstick from underneath the tube.
 There's no way to get the lipstick down once it's up: You have to maneuver with care, only exposing the amount you want to use.